thebaldgeek/thebaldgeek.github.io/radiosonde.md

 ## Quantifying station changes
 Two of the many challenge's facing the serious sonde station owner is quantifying how well their station is performing and the time it takes to measure each change.
-Since each sonde flight will be slightly or very different distances and altitudes from the antenna it can be tough to mentally average all those flights out and see if a gain or antenna change really is helping or hindering.
+Since each sonde flight will have slightly or very different distances and altitudes from the antenna it can be tough to mentally average all those flights out and see if a gain or antenna change really is helping or hindering.

 To this end a few guys from the North America Radiosonde Facebook group got together off-group and started talking about how to measure and normalize the data from the many flights over a week or month and visualize that data in a way that would help the station owner ensure their station was running a the very peak it could.
 I brought Node-RED to the table and a plan was hatched to use the auto_rx Chasemapper UDP data stream to build some data dashboards.